This is the multi-page printable view of this section. Click here to print.

 Event Store API

-Stroom-Proxy presents a HTTP POST API at /api/event to receive individual events.
+Stroom-Proxy presents an alternative HTTP POST API at /api/event to receive individual events.
 If the Stroom-Proxy instances are sufficiently resilient then client systems can use this API to send events directly without needing to buffer them locally.
+It must only be used for sending a single event, not a batch of events.

-HTTP headers are used to provide the Feed and Stream Type, which are used as the key for aggregation.
-The POSTed data is assumed to text data, UTF8 encoded.
+The HTTP headers Feed and Type are used to provide the Feed and Stream Type, which are used as the compound aggregation key.
+The request content is assumed to be UTF-8 encoded text data but can be in any format, e.g. XML, JSON, CSV, etc.

-Each event is converted into the following JSON object and aggregated by Feed and Stream Type in the Event Store.
+Stroom-Proxy will convert each request into the following JSON object and aggregate them by Feed and Stream Type in the Event Store, with one file per key.
 The JSON combines the receipt information, the HTTP headers and the event data into one structured object that can be processed and transformed by Stroom.

 {